 The ultimate scene comes when the 3 boys go back to what I think is Anthony’s mum’s flat.
-They come back after fleeing the burning Junk Yard, after witnessing Duncan’s fathers death.
-We never actually see Anthony mother properly and she is not present at the flat when they go back.
+They come back after fleeing the burning Junk Yard, after witnessing Duncan’s father’s death.
+We never actually see Anthony’s mother properly and she is not present at the flat when they go back.

 The boys begin smoking and Anthony gives some to Paul so he can relax.
 This is where we get this scene. it seems Anthony begins to hallucinate.
 However, it could be a warning from his subconscious.

-For some reason Paul starts to hallucinate a burning caravan.
+For some reason, Paul starts to hallucinate a burning caravan.
 It’s very similar to the one Duncan’s father lives in.
-Suddenly the caravan rises up on legs and begins to run towards Paul.
+Suddenly the caravan rises up on its legs and begins to run toward Paul.